 1808 F. Avenue

-Learn about National City's history of farming, transportation, composting and more!
-Established in the 1900s, this antique, family-run farm is a great place for adults and children to visit.
+Learn about National City's history of farming, transportation, composting and more at this family-run farm, established in the 1900s.
 Visitors are encouraged to take part in preserving the property by helping to farm the land and take care of its many animals.

 1615 East 4th Street

-Weave through the historic music hall of Ralph Granger, a Coronadan with a strong passion for music.
+Weave through the historic music hall of Ralph Granger, a Coronado resident with a strong passion for music.
 Lacking the space for his large collection of instruments, he hired Irving Gill to build him a private music hall near his home.
 When it was originally built, its size was 19x36 feet, but two years later, a 30x100 foot recital hall was built.
-Sound in the music hall is perfect, never a need for speakers.
+The music hall has perfect sound and has never had a need for speakers.

 Nationally Registered Historic Place